Well the verdict is in on

 2. Try not to develop your characters very much.
 That might cause your viewers to actually think and care about the film.

 3. Be sure that the motivations of every character are completely unclear.
-It doesn't matter why people in movies do things, just as long as those things look exciting!
+It doesn't matter

 4. Make sure that your movie frequently references other films that weren't very popular or very good, and which were made seven years ago.
 Be sure these references are so central to the plot that if these people haven't seen the previous film they will be completely in the dark.